alexjdw/NudeNetDetector/readme.md

 A deployable version of the NudeNet detector at https://github.com/bedapudi6788/NudeNet.
 (NSFW!!)

 Runs as scalable docker container that uses the detector option of the classifier.
-The detector provides a rectangle for each detected piece of nudity, which can help with UI highlighting and/or censoring scripts.
+The detector provides a rectangle, score, and label for each detected piece of nudity, which can help with UI highlighting and/or censoring scripts.

 ### Usage
 * Download the repository.
-* docker build .
+* `docker build .`
 * Copy the container ID.
-* docker run -p 5000:80 <paste container ID>
+* `docker run -p 5000:80 <paste container ID>`
+* Make a post request to `localhost:5000/detect`

 ### Recommended deployment

 This is designed to be deployed to a single-processor cloud-based machine.